A Common Substance More Addictive Than Cocaine: Breaking the Sugar Habit

 - Eat fermented foods and probiotic beverages to support digestion with beneficial bacteria.

-- Use stevia anytime you're craving something sweet.
+- Use Be Sweet™ liquid sweetener anytime you’re craving something sweet.

 - S. Guyenet.
 By 2606, the US Diet will be 100 Percent Sugar.
 Whole Health Source.
 Feb 18 2012. http://wholehealthsource.blogspot.com/2012/02/by-2606-us-diet-will-be-100-percent.html

 - Adele Hite.
 WAPF Dietary Guidelines Press Conference.
 National Press Club.
 Feb 14 2011. http://www.youtube.com/watch?v=OjXzfhRi48E&list=UUD36Fcfb-fdFF1aaOpVQRWw&index=23&feature=plcp

 - M Lenoir, et al. Intense Sweetness Surpasses Cocaine Reward.
 PLoS ONE.
 2007; 2(8): e698.